Pai Airport

+History

+In 1947, Pai Airport was constructed along with three cabins for the visit of Field Marshall Phibun.
+On February 1971, an Air America listing depicts two airstrips at Pai.
+However, the depiction and location of the airstrip may have been an error.

+In 2007, the runway was paved, and it was later extended to 200 meters by February 2011.

 In early 2017, an expansion of the airport was considered by the government to increase tourism, but was ultimately denied after opposition from locals.

 Airlines and destinations

 Since Kan Air discontinued all flights in April 2017, there has been no scheduled commercial airline service to Pai.

 In May 2018, a new carrier called Wisdom Airways announced plans to fly from Pai to Chiang Mai.
-A year later, the airline stopped all flights when it ceased all operations in 2019.
+A year later, the airline stopped all flights when it ceased all operations in 2019, leaving the airport dormant.